 The current energy crisis is causing significant disruption, and affecting the tariffs energy providers can offer.
 For all the most recent information, read our article on the current energy crisis and what to do about soaring costs.

 Usually, one of the simplest ways to cut costs is to switch energy suppliers, by shopping around and moving to a more competitive deal.
-However, suppliers have pulled many deals from the shelves over recent weeks as they simply cannot afford to keep offering them.
+However, competitive fixes are hard to come by.

-Although there’s no escaping the fact that energy bills are on the way up, there are a few ways you might be able to cut costs by reducing your day-to-day energy usage.
+Although there’s no escaping the fact that energy bills are high, there are a few ways you might be able to cut costs by reducing your day-to-day energy usage.
 We’ve collected a few suggestions that could help you make some savings.

 If you think you’re going to struggle with costs, it’s always worth talking to your supplier as soon as possible.
 They often have support schemes available to help the most vulnerable and households on a low income, or you may be able to negotiate a repayment plan.
 Find out more in our guide What can you do if you can’t pay your energy bills?